p2panda/handbook/website/docs/specification/data-types/documents.md

 title: Documents
 ---

-- A Document is a high-level mutable, multi-writer data type constructed from a linked graph of [operations](/specification/data-types/operations).
+- A Document is a high-level mutable, multi-writer data type constructed from a linked graph of [operations][operations].
 - Through a deterministic process the graph can be reduced to a single key-value map.
 - Any two documents (replicas) which contain the same collection of operations will resolve to the same value.
 - A document is identified by the operation id of its root CREATE operation_ (aka _document_id_).